 New Hampshire’s aged infrastructure contains a limited amount of aged, worn and leak prone pipelines comprised primarily of bare steel and cast iron.
 In 1990, when the New Hampshire Public Utilities Commission recognized that leak prone pipes required formal, systematic replacement, the Commission ordered an accelerated bare steel replacement program for one of our gas operators.
 Since that time the Commission has undertaken numerous safety related directives in many proceedings involving jurisdictional gas utilities containing cast iron and/or bare steel.

 In 1994, 353 miles, or 27% of New Hampshire’s distribution pipelines contained cast iron or bare steel.
-Through enhanced recovery mechanisms authorized by the Commission, that inventory has been trimmed by approximately two-thirds, to less than 130 miles with one operator projected to remove all bare steel by 2017 and another operator projected to remove all cast iron and bare steel by 2024.
-Presently, worn pipelines and leak prone pipelines represent only 6.8 % of the distribution mains in New Hampshire.
+Through enhanced recovery mechanisms authorized by the Commission, that inventory has been trimmed by approximately by 85%, to less than 65 miles with one operator recently removing all remaining bare steel and cast iron in 2017 and another operator projected to remove all cast iron and bare steel by 2025.
+Presently, worn pipelines and leak prone pipelines represent only 3.0 % of the distribution mains in New Hampshire.
 More importantly, significant quantities of bare steel services that are directly connected to customers’ homes and businesses have been steadily replaced with the latest polyethylene pipelines.
 The Commission’s Safety Division has been extensively involved with developing customized approaches applicable to New Hampshire gas distribution systems for determining which pipelines are subject to the highest pipeline safety risks.
 This requires, among other things, reviewing operators’ data integrity methodologies and algorithms used for weighting worn pipelines and determining priorities, requiring submission of physical samples, reporting on selected candidates for verification purposes, tracking associated expenses and incorporating replacements into inspection monitoring schedules.

-Presently, five gas operator inspection units have either cast iron, bare steel or a combination of both remaining within their distributions.
+Presently, four gas operator inspection units have either cast iron, bare steel or a combination of both remaining within their distributions.
 To address this potential safety risk, the New Hampshire Public Utilities Commission has implemented customized initiatives to spur replacement of this aged infrastructure.
 There are two programs in place for two of the three operators that are similar but structurally different.
-Despite the continued focus by the Safety Division, New Hampshire utilities, collectively, as of December 31, 2015 ranked the ninth worst nationally in terms of percentage of pipelines containing cast iron and 30th worst in the nation in terms of percentage of pipelines containing bare steel.
+Despite the continued focus by the Safety Division, New Hampshire utilities, collectively, as of December 31, 2019 ranked the 10th worst nationally in terms of percentage of pipelines containing cast iron and 32nd worst in the nation in terms of percentage of pipelines containing bare steel.

 Northern Utilities, Inc. within a settlement agreement approved by Commission Order 24,906 in DG 08-048 agreed to have all remaining bare steel mains in New Hampshire replaced by 2017.
 The Commission did not require an annual submittal of proposed mains nor did it allow for surcharge recovery.
 There was no acceleration of bare steel replacement as it was deemed a continuation of the existing rate of replacement by predecessor companies but with a final date of replacement.
 It did not include cast iron mains which Northern Utilities had a minimal amount remaining within its system.